WanielDeiss/rx-bgg-api/README.md

 ## Usage

-Rx Bgg API is designed to be the simplest way to call the BoardGameGeek XMLAPI2 and get an fully typed object.
+Geekdo SDK is designed to be the simplest way to call the BoardGameGeek XMLAPI2 and get an fully typed object.

 ```typescript
 import * as BggApi from 'rx-bgg-api';